Career : 1986 - 1989

 Back at Princes Park in 1989, Strauch was selected for the first game of the season – a narrow loss to St Kilda at Moorabbin – and the last; a six-goal thrashing by Brisbane at Carrara Stadium in round 22.
 In between, he remained a standout at Reserves level and regularly appeared in the newspaper best player columns.
 Unfortunately for Dean, that wasn’t enough to secure his future.
 He was delisted by the Blues at the end of that year, and returned to Golden Square.

-Largely because of that brilliant performance, Strauch was given another chance in the VFL when he was picked up by Collingwood in the 1991 mid-season draft at pick 17.
+Largely because of that brilliant performance, Strauch was drafted by Brisbane in the 1990 mid-season draft but never left Victoria.
+Strauch was given another chance in the VFL when he was picked up by Collingwood in the 1991 mid-season draft at pick 17.
 Dean’s former Carlton team-mate Fraser Murphy was also selected by the Magpies in that same draft.
 Happily, both Blues avoided sullying their reputation by playing again at senior level for the Purloiners.